 First, though, Anthony’s Barber Shop at 449 Worcester St., wants to emphasize that it is staying put and has signed a new 5-year lease.
 “Thanks to all the loyal customers and friendships made, we wouldn’t have it any other way,” according to a message we received from the shop.

-Nails Studio at 451 Worcester St., had been said to be undergoing an ownership change, and patrons were seeking to learn where their favorite employees had gone.
-But word is that Nina and family worked out a new lease in February to keep the business intact.
+Nails Studio at 451 Worcester St., had undergone an ownership change when the building changed hands, and patrons were seeking to learn where their favorite employees had gone.
+But word is that Nina Pham, whose sister Tammie previously owned Nails Studio, worked out a new lease in February to keep the business intact.

 The future for FLX Training (443 Worcester St.), which just celebrated its 10-year anniversary, is murkier, but we’re told the business is in the process of finding the best solution that will allow it to remain part of the Wellesley community so that FLX can continue serving its loyal clientele.